idia640/presentations/week03/PITCHME.md

     - **Analytical** - detailed portrayal of a sociocultural phenomenon.
 Includes scripts/frames (e.g., restaurant, shop) and concepts.
     - ** Generative** - Potential for identifying new experiences and phenomena.

-Note:

 Empirical tradition contrasts with view that reason alone is sufficient evidence.
+(So question your assumptions!)

 When we talked about experiments, we discussed empirical research as a process.
 (Note, scientific papers, while not designed for reading top-down, very much mirror the process of investigative research.)

+Experiments:

 - Start with an observation and generate an inquiry to causes.
 - Generate hypotheses that explain the phenomenon.